efeelize/eng/kaiyan/work/office_daily/work_in_global_team.md

 ## 1)downsides [缺点]

 ## 2)cultural barriers & language barrier & obstacle [障碍]
-> 1)A barrier just means like a wall essentially/ɪ'sɛnʃəli/ [adv.本质上;根本上] , So it's something that is blocking you from connecting to the other person.that’s just lke a general term for a wall or a fence.So we could think of it as ,like an obstacle,something that you need to go over.When there's construction on the road, there are road barriers.
-When there are huge cultural differences that prevent you from, like sort of understanding each other, that's called a cultural barrier.
+> 1)A barrier just means like a wall essentially/ɪ'sɛnʃəli/ [adv.本质上;根本上] , So it's something that is blocking you from connecting to the other person.that’s just lke a general term for a wall or a fence.

-> 2)sometimes there's a language barrier between generations.So like a lot of those slang words that younger people use is really confusing to the older generation.
+> 2)So we could think of it like an obstacle,something that you need to go over.When there's construction on the road, there are road barriers.
+When there are huge cultural differences that prevent you from, like sort of understanding each other, that's called a cultural barrier.sometimes there's a language barrier between generations.So like a lot of those slang words that younger people use is really confusing to the older generation.

 ## 3)linguistic /lɪŋˈgwɪstɪk/ [语言的] & linguist & lingua franca /ˈlɪŋgwə ˈfræŋkə/ [n.通用语]
 > 1)So linguistic here, relating to language.the linguistic and cultural barriers.